 Amy Bissell is our office manager and sales consultant.
 Whistle player, collector, and passionate weaver, Amy has a love for the traditional music scene.

 Jamie Bishop is a singer in the sea music and folk music traditions, having established a regular Chantey Sing in Northampton, MA.
-She grew up with tools in her hands, automotive and woodworking.
+She grew up with tools in her hands, automotive and woodworking, and aside from doing most of the boring and sanding is also our machinist trouble-shooter and maintenance person.

-Steven Taskovics is a lifetime fifer and reenactor, coming up through the Sudbury Ancients and one of the longest members of Middlesex County Volunteers.
-By day he is a mild-mannered professional mechanical engineer.
+Steven Taskovics is a lifetime fifer and reenactor, coming up through the Sudbury Ancients and one of the longest-time members of Middlesex County Volunteers.
+By day he is a mild-mannered professional mechanical engineer and has his hands in many of the projects here: design and testing.

 We love our customers and welcome your feedback and suggestions.
 Use our Contact Us page to tell us what we’re doing right or what we can improve on.